saud5150/AwaazPay/README.md

 **Allow microphone access to the app**

 ```
-Speak the word "Tutorial" on first screen for an audio guide on how to operate the app
+Speak the word "Tutorial" for an audio guide on how to operate the app
 Speak the word: "Help" for a verbal tutorial on the respective page

 Say "Delete" to remove last entered character